hackclub/hackpad/README.md

 How do I write the firmware without having hackpad available?
 - Pre-existing firmwares like QMK and KMK are pretty reliable - we'll do a final check once we get your hackpad at HQ to make sure it actually works

+What switches do I use?
+- PCBs that can take MX-style or Choc switches are allowed.
+Please run anything else by me first @alexren in #hackpad.
+As for specific ones (i.e reds yellows etc), selection is TBD.

-Can I use... (for any of these you MUST write the firmware for it)
+Can I use... (for any of these you must be able to provide firmware that actually works)
 - IO expanders?
 YES!
 - OLED displays?
 YES!
 Just make sure they're the small i2c ones
 - Joysticks?
 YES!